open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 So far UDP might seem rather useless.
 It doesn't confirm whether a message was received correctly or not, so why use it?
-Well, exectly because its mechanism is so simple, UDP is **fast**.
+Well, exactly because its mechanism is so simple, UDP is **fast**.
-Therefore, it is used by many **real-time services**, such as for streaming or video calls where if a frame drops or is incorrect, it doesnt't really matter that much since it will immediately be replaced with the next frame, thus masking the error.
+Therefore, it is used by many **real-time services**, such as for streaming or video calls where if a frame drops or is incorrect, it doesn't really matter that much since it will immediately be replaced with the next frame, thus masking the error.

 ## TCP